Laser Dentistry in Pasadena, TX

 The two most common types of lasers used by dentists are:

-Hard-tissue lasers are used to cut into teeth and bone with great accuracy.
+• Hard-Tissue Lasers: Hard-tissue lasers are used to cut into teeth and bone with great accuracy.
 They are often used to shape teeth for composite bonding, remove small amounts of tooth material, and repair dental fillings.
+They can also excavate deep pits and fissures in the molars before they’re filled with sealants.

-Other types of lasers are used to view the insides of teeth to detect cavities and other internal teeth-related issues.
+Other types of lasers can also be used to view the insides of teeth to detect cavities and other internal teeth-related issues.

-• Periodontal disease — When cleaning periodontal pockets, the laser vaporizes infected tissue, disinfecting the area and triggering tissue re-growth at the same time.
+When cleaning periodontal pockets, the laser vaporizes infected tissue, disinfecting the area and triggering tissue re-growth at the same time.
 As the laser energy penetrates the gum tissue, it instantly seals blood vessels and nerve endings.
-This dramatically reduces post-procedure pain, and encourages faster healing.
-Here are areas Dr. Covell uses the laser for periodontal disease:
+This dramatically reduces post-procedure pain and encourages faster healing.

-– To enhance reattachment of the gums back to the tooth root
+• Enhancing reattachment of the gums to the tooth root

 Patient Testimonial